 Ibotta is a North American mobile technology company founded in 2012 by Bryan Leach.

 Early versions of the app were limited to groceries and everyday purchases.
-Alcohol, travel, and clothing purchases followed in 2014, and two years later, online and mobile purchase functionality was added.
+The ability to purchase alcohol, travel and fashion items followed in 2014, and, two years later, online and mobile functionality was added.
 Consumers can now pay for an entire purchase and earn cashback instantly via the Pay with Ibotta service.

 Today, the Ibotta app partners with more than 1,500 brands and retailers.
-Over $860 million has been paid back to the user base of 35 million in the past seven years.
+Over $1.2 billion has been paid back to the user base of 40 million in the past seven years.
 Consumers can earn cash on their purchases across more than 2,700 brands and retailers.

 Ibotta revenue generation